AtomMaterialUI/material-theme-docs/docs/configuration/compact-settings.md

 {% include figure.html content="/screens/compactComplete.png" caption="Compact Autocomplete" %}

+---

 ### Notes

-- Because the IDE is developed with compact table cells in mind, using "padded table cells" may result of display artifacts in some components.
+- Because the IDE is developed with compact table cells in mind, using "padded table cells" may result of display issues in some components.
   One example is the *Python DataView* (<https://github.com/ChrisRM/material-theme-jetbrains/issues/485>).
   If you are using such features a lot, just enable the "Compact Table Cells" option to solve that problem.